Mayurji/mayurji.github.io/_machine-learning/Loss Functions.md

 $$
 </p>

-With repeated iteration over model with different set of samples of the dataset, we identify the answer to **what and where** questions.
+With repeated iteration over the model with a different set of samples of the dataset, we identify the answer to **what and where** questions.

 ## Role of θ

-Consider the iris data with features as sepal width, sepal length, petal width, petal length and target as variants of iris **setosa, versicolor and virginica.** It is a multi-class problem with classes more than 2.
+Consider the iris data with features as sepal width, sepal length, petal width, petal length, and target as variants of iris **setosa, versicolor, and virginica.** It is a multi-class problem with classes of more than two.

-We'll experiment with simple Logistic Regression fit on iris data with different number of iteration to converge the estimate with actual.
+We'll experiment with a simple Logistic Regression fit on iris data with a different number of iteration to converge the estimate with actual.

 ```python
 from sklearn.linear_model import LogisticRegression